Sales engineers held about 66,700 jobs in 2018. The largest employers of sales engineers were as follows:

 Most sales engineers work full time.
 Some may work additional and irregular hours to meet sales goals and client needs.

-A bachelor’s degree is typically required to become a sales engineer.
+To enter the occupation, sales engineers typically need a bachelor’s degree.
 Successful sales engineers combine technical knowledge of the products or services they are selling with strong interpersonal skills.

 Education